Eduard20/express-boilerplate/README.md

-# express-social-app
+# express-boilerplate

-this is simple minimal social app written on express
+this is express boilerplate